m-abdollahi/m-abdollahi/README.md

 ## I'm a Husband, Father, Developer, and Teacher!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- ⚡ im a third year medical student at Iran university of medical sciences (IUMS)
+- 👀 I’m interested in Computational Neuroscience, Machine learning and Programming!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Bayesian inference and Causal modeling.
-- 👯 I’m looking to collaborate with other content creators
+- 💞️ I’m looking to collaborate on projects about applications of ML, analyzing neural data and theoretical problems in ML/neurosceince.
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Languages and Tools: